developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/admin/index.md

 * Profile naming convention: `dwprofile_<profilename>.db`<br>

 ## Import NextGen SimulScan Templates
 Import customized NextGen SimulScan Templates for document capture.
-This populates the selection for the [Document Capture Template](../input/barcode/#documentcapturetemplate) for SimulScan scanning.
+This populates the selection for the [Document Capture Template](../input/barcode/#documentcapturetemplate) under the SimulScan scanning.
+Contact Zebra Support for assistance in creating the template.
 Refer to [SimulScan Template](/mx/datawedgemgr/#simulscan-template-action) in DataWedge Manager CSP for more information.

 <br>
 See [Mass Deployment](../settings#massdeployment) for more information.